chef/omnitruck/backup/README.md

 So, move the json from omnibus for server and client.

+**Step 1**

-1.  # if your omnibus-chef is out of date...should probably just do this anyway
+    # if your omnibus-chef is out of date...should probably just do this anyway
     # cd omnibus-chef && git pull --rebase && cd opscode-omnitruck
   	cd backup
   	mv omnibus-chef/jenkins/chef.json
   	ruby reverse-release-json.rb chef.json
   	mv reversed.json chef-reversed.json

     # repeat for server
     mv omnibus-chef/jenkins/chef-server.json